R505: the Flying Cloud

 "No opinion.
 Opinion not my job.
 I come with engines."

 "So I understand," said Everett dryly.
-"Mister MacKiernan, plot us a course offshore at low altitude and maximum economy cruise.
-No sense spending fuel and ballast until we know the supply situation in Darwin.
-Mister Iwamoto, I’m assigning you Cameron and Crowley as mechanics.
-I’ll leave administration of the engineering section up to you.
+He turned to his executive officer.
+"Mister MacKiernan, plot us a course along the coast at low altitude and of most economical cruising speed.
+We'll do some patrolling along the way, but I see no reason to spend extra fuel and ballast until we know the supply situation in Darwin.
+Mister Iwamoto, I'm assigning you Cameron and Crowley as mechanics.
+I'll leave administration of the engineering section up to you.
 Abercrombie, draw up a set of watches that leaves one man on the upper lookout station at all times.
-Jenkins and Mister Iverson, you’ll take turns with Wallace, Mister MacKiernan, and Miss Sarah on the bridge."
+Jenkins and Mister Iverson, you'll take turns with Wallace, Mister MacKiernan, and Miss Sarah on the bridge."

-Everett noticed Lieutenant Iverson’s face brighten at the mention of the young Frenchwoman’s name.
+Everett noticed Lieutenant Iverson's face brighten at the mention of the girl's name.
 He sighed inwardly.
-Life would have been much simpler he’d been able to gather a crew of regular naval personnel, but Michaelson had forced him to some unusual expedients.
+Life would have been much simpler he'd been able to gather a crew of regular naval personnel, but Michaelson had forced him to some unusual expedients.
 This might lead to complications.

-"To work then, gentlemen!" he announced, voice giving no hint of his ambivalence.
+"To work then, gentlemen!" he announced, giving no hint of his apprehensions.
 "We have a job to do!"

 July 6, 1926, 1200 hrs.
-Lat, 22 36’ Long 168 57’.
-His Majesty’s Airship Flying Cloud, R-505, Captain Roland P Everett cmdr.
-We are standing off the tip of the Cape York Peninsula, waiting for the sun to move west and illuminate the shoreline ahead.
-Since our orders did not specify a time for our arrival at Darwin, it is my intention to proceed at a due pace, examining this coast for anything out of the ordinary.
+Lat, 22 36' Long 168 57'.
+His Majesty's Airship Flying Cloud, R-505, Captain Roland P Everett cmdr.
+We are proceeding along shoreline of the Gulf of Carpenteria, en route to Darwin.
+Since our orders did not specify a time for our arrival, it is my intention to proceed at a due pace, examining this coast for anything out of the ordinary.
 The crew continue to perform well, and there have been no complaints of cannibalism or vegetarianism.

-As he was capping his pen, a call came over the intercom.
+He was capping his pen when a call came over the intercom.
 "Captain, report from the upper lookout station.
 Davies has spotted something on the coast ahead."

 "A steamship, sir, bearing 130.
 And I do believe it’s time to have this jacket laundered."

-Everett the glasses and adjusted the focus until he was able to make out the vessel -- a small coastal freighter, perhaps -- a few miles ahead.
+Everett raised the binoculars and adjusted the focus until he was able to make out the vessel a few miles ahead.
+It was a small coastal freighter, with a raised forecastle and single stack and deckhouse aft.
 The ship was down by the stern and her bow seemed to have run up on the beach.

 "They appear to be aground," he noted.
 "Have there been any distress signals?"